timocapa/pihole-list/README.md

-This is gonna be my own personal pihole blocklist.
-Probably going to be a mix of everything.
+This is going to be my pihole blocklist.